 Since the fifteenth century, it has been no less than an honor for the Topkapi Sarayi palace chefs to prepare this sweet dish.
-There, you will easily find up to 500 bakeries and baklava shops. the world, dipping it in honey, milk, or syrup.
+There, you will easily find up to 500 bakeries and baklava shops.
+The world, dipping it in honey, milk, or syrup.
 The taste of baklava varies from city to city.
-By the way, there are over five hundred types of baklava, but this blog post provides you with guidance about 12 of the most popular Baklava Types in Turkey
+By the way, there are over five hundred types of baklava, but this blog post provides you with guidance about 12 of the most popular Baklava Types in Turkey.

 Is Baklava originally Greek or Turkish?